Nancy-Chauhan/HDMI-data-streams-Spartan-6/Readme.md

 <strong>Output</strong>

-We see the monitor display the coloured pattern as shown in above fiure.
+We see the monitor display the coloured pattern as shown in above figure.
 The monitor shows the default colored pattern without any change in switching configurations.
 Using three DIP switches on the board (SW0, SW1, and SW3), the user is able to switch among different  screen  modes.
 Following  test  pattern  are  observed by  selecting